Propecia and Proscar

 The motion alleges the liability of Merck Canada and Merck Frosst Canada due to the fact that they promoted their medication as a treatment for male pattern hair loss while they were aware, or should have been aware, that their product warnings regarding side effects were inadequate.

-The class action is therefore authorized on behalf of persons who meet all of the following criteria:
+The class action was authorized by the Court of Appeal of Quebec on behalf of persons who meet all of the following criteria:

 YOU COULD receive $ 10,000 in punitive damages and compensation based on: